joelstrohmeier/website/src/blog/how-to-make-your-web-designs-more-accessible.md

 If we now imagine that inside each of the tabs (once activated) a carousel is also revealed, the complexity of what needs to be coded and tested has increased significantly.
 It might only take 10% more time as a designer to suggest these interactions but it is not a careful or disciplined approach when we consider how our designs will be picked up and moved onwards as part of a holistic project.

 Nesting or combining components also brings another key drawback.
 It reduces the clarity of the interface.
-The ultimate aim is for any person visiting our website to presses 'Enter' or clicks something that they are confident of the result.
-The more experimental we are with components; the more we combine, re-work or merge them, the more we undermine the mental models and conventions people have learned about what a thing is and how we expect it to behave.
+The ultimate aim is for any person visiting our website to press 'Enter' or click something and be confident of the result.
+The more experimental we are with components; the more we combine, re-work or merge them, the more we undermine the mental models and conventions people have learned.
+We should lean in towards what people have learned about web things how we expect them to behave.

 I won't go into the topic here (for brevity) but another similar topic I recommend investigating is the idea of <a href="https://alistapart.com/article/material-honesty-on-the-web/">material honesty on the web</a>.

 ## Don't rely on colour to communicate issues or errors

-If there is an issue &mdash; for example on a form, don't simply change the border of the form input to red.
-The reason for this is, for people with colour vision deficiency (aka colour blindness) or people using screen reading technology this is ineffective.
+If there is an issue &mdash; for example on a form &mdash; don't simply change the border of the form input from grey to red to communicate an issue.
+The reason for this is, for people with colour vision deficiency (aka colour blindness) or people using screen reading technology, this is ineffective.
+They cannot perceive this change.

-Make sure your design includes a textual description of the issue.
+Make sure your design includes a textual description of the issue (as well as any changes in colour).

 ## Start using a good accessibility plug-in